Virginia has been a university English instructor for over 20 years. She specializes in helping people write essays faster and easier.

 Intro and Conclusion

 - Which of these introduction and conclusion ideas could you use?
-Reverse expectation, expectation fulfilled, scenario (imagined typical story, also called a case study), personal story, frame story, vivid description, conversation, definition, comparison and contrast, analogy, startling statistic or fact, quotation, story from book or movie.
+Reverse expectation, expectation fulfilled, scenario (imagined typical story, also called a case study), personal story, frame story, vivid description, conversation, definition, comparison and contrast, analogy, startling statistic or fact, quotation, or story from a book or movie.

 - Choose the best one(s) for your essay and explain what you will do.